Are you going through a pivot phase in your business?

 You’ll get much further, much faster, this way.

-2: When Pivoting in Business… Give Yourself Grace
+Pivoting Your Business Lesson 2: Give Yourself Grace

 When you’re going through a pivot phase in your business, it’s very easy to question yourself about everything.